 Washing the skin off your hands.

-Fast forward two weeks, and the backs of my hands look like parchment paper (that's what happens when you get old... oh, to be a greasy-haired teenager again!)
+Fast forward another two weeks, and the backs of my hands looked like parchment paper (that's what happens when you get old... oh, to be a greasy-haired teenager again!)

-I was lucky enough to get the last haircut in Ontario a week ago, and get my summer tires installed on the same day!
+I was lucky enough to get the next-to-last haircut in Ontario on March 16th, and get my summer tires installed on the same day!
 The tire shop owner always wears those cool-looking black nitrile gloves, presumably to have an after-hours life free of rubber and brake pad dust, and the sickening odour of gear oil.
 I asked him where he gets his gloves.
 "From our tire supplier," he answered, and offered to give me an surplus, unused box of nitrile gloves labeled "large" which didn't fit me any better than anyone working at the garage.

 After a bleary late-night, exhaustive search on the internet from Amazon to Zinburger, I got to thinking about automotive supply stores.
 Down the road, around the corner and across the street I go to the nearest motorhead shop.
 "Last aisle, down near the back," says a friendly guy at the counter (also wearing spiffy black gloves!)
 If you've ever heard the angels sing, you know what I'm talking about.
 There I was, in rubber glove heaven, my only issue being a matter of choice.
 Four, five, six or 8 mil, latex or nitrile?
 Powdered or not?
 Textured palms for better grip?
 Orange, blue, black or purple, to suit anyone's wardrobe preference!